top of page

 The Bornless Ritual

-This preliminary rite is far more than a warm-up.
+This preliminary rite serves more than just as a warm-up.
 It affirms the magician’s identity as a divine agent.
-It invokes protection and sets the tone for spiritual command.
-Crowley emphasized its importance as a pathway to the Knowledge and Conversation of the Holy Guardian Angel, which he saw as vital before confronting Goetic spirits.
+The ritual invokes protection and sets the tone for spiritual authority.
+Crowley emphasized its significance as a pathway to the Knowledge and Conversation of the Holy Guardian Angel, which is vital before engaging with Goetic spirits.

 Constructing the Circle and Triangle

-The Magical Circle is the operator’s fortress—drawn in chalk, salt, or flour, inscribed with divine names.
-It is never exited casually.
-If the magician must step out, a door is ritually opened and closed.
+The Magical Circle acts as the operator’s protective fortress.
+It is drawn using chalk, salt, or flour and inscribed with divine names.
+The circle is never casually exited.
+If the magician needs to step out, they must ritually open and close a door.

-The Triangle of Art is where the spirit must appear.
-Circumscribed with sacred words and centered with the demon’s sigil, it often incorporates a black mirror for scrying.
+The Triangle of Art is where the summoned spirit is expected to manifest.
+Circumscribed with sacred words and centered with the demon’s sigil, it often includes a black mirror for scrying.

 A chart comparing the Magical Circle and Triangle of Art, detailing their purposes, design elements, and traditional rules in black text.